Adding and Configuring Docker Container-Based Websites in ServBay

 bridge

-flag is the simplest method.
+flag for port mapping is simplest.
 If you usehost

-mode can introduce port conflicts. - ServBay CA: For hassle-free HTTPS development, it’s highly recommended to install the ServBay Public CA. This allows ServBay’s local certificates to be trusted by your browser, eliminating security warnings.
+mode, ServBay can access the container’s internal listening port (i.e., if listening on 80, ServBay's port is also 80), but be aware port conflicts can occur with this approach. - ServBay CA: For hassle-free HTTPS development, it's highly recommended to install the ServBay Public CA. This makes all locally generated certificates trusted by your browser, eliminating security warnings.

 FAQ & Troubleshooting

-Q: After adding a site, I can’t access it—my browser shows a connection error or timeout?
+Q: After adding the website, I cannot access it.
+The browser shows a connection error or timeout?

-- Check ServBay Site Status: On the ServBay management page, ensure the site shows as “Running.”
+- Check ServBay website status: On ServBay's website page, confirm the site shows as "Running".

 docker ps

-in your terminal to see if the target container is active. - Check Docker Port Mapping: Run
+in a terminal and verify the target container is running. - Verify Docker port mapping: Run

 docker ps